NickyMeuleman/nicky-blog/src/pages/lint-css/index.md

 You can now run `npm run lint:css` in the terminal and stylelint will run for every `.css` file it finds.
 If it finds errors, you will see a bunch of `npm ERR!`s in the console, don't worry, that's expected, the linting errors it found are above them.
-If you would prefer not the have all those npm errors, you could also run that command without using that script we just declared.
+If you would prefer not to see all those npm errors, you could also run that command without using that script we just declared.

 ```sh
 ./node_modules/.bin/stylelint *.css